zed/imunify360-doc/docs/dashboard/README.md

 * **Denied Requests from Bad Bots**

 Attacks detected by the Imunify360 Bot-Detector heuristics-based plugin.
-Bot-Detector is a part of Imunify360’s “herd immunity” feature that collects and analyzes a massive amount of information on new attacks on a global scale which it uses to prevent attacks across multiple servers.
+Bot-Detector is a part of Imunify360’s cloud heuristics feature that collects and analyzes a massive amount of information on new attacks on a global scale which it uses to prevent attacks across multiple servers.

 :::tip Note
 Some charts may be hidden if no alerts of a particular type were recorded within the selected time interval.